Ulez legal challenge may proceed, High Court rules

 Five Conservative-led councils have been granted permission to challenge Sadiq Khan’s intention to expand London’s ultra low emission zone (Ulez).

-The outer-London boroughs of Bexley, Bromley, Harrow and Hillingdon along with Surrey County Council launched a judicial review last month into the proposed extension of Ulez beyond the North and South Circular roads.
+The outer-London boroughs of Bexley, Bromley, Harrow and Hillingdon along with Surrey County Council launched legal action in February over the proposed extension of Ulez beyond the North and South Circular roads.

-A High Court judge has now decided the challenge can go ahead, on the basis that the Ulez extension may be unlawful.
+A judge at the High Court has now decided their bid for a judicial review can go ahead, saying parts of the local authorities’ challenge were “arguable”.

+Sir Ross Cranston, in a written decision issued on Wednesday, said a one day hearing should be held in early July.

 If it goes ahead, Ulez will see drivers in outer London pay a £12.50 daily fee from August 29 if their vehicles do not meet the required emissions standards.